-The assessment due date has been extended to Aug.
-1, based on a recent vote by the Ocean Pines Board of Directors.
+The assessment due date was extended to Aug.
+1, based on a vote by the Ocean Pines Board of Directors.

 Board members approved the date, citing concerns that some homeowners are facing unique and unprecedented financial difficulties caused by the COVID-19 pandemic.

 Paying the assessment on or before Aug.
-1 will prevent members from incurring late charges, but can affect their ability to vote in the 2020 Board of Directors election.
+1 prevented members from incurring late charges, but could have affected their ability to vote in the 2020 Board of Directors election.

-The Board of Directors strongly encourages those who can pay the assessment by May 1 to do so, to help continue funding Ocean Pines operations.
+The Board of Directors strongly encouraged those who could pay the assessment by May 1 to do so, to help continue funding Ocean Pines operations.